Summary

 Wikipedia

-Debbie Jessika Mucarsel-Powell (/ˈmkɑːrsɛl/ MOO-kar-sell; born January 18, 1971)[1] is an American politician and academic administrator who served as the U.S. representative for Florida’s 26th congressional district from 2019 to 2021.
-A member of the Democratic Party, her district covered the southern part of Miami-Dade County, including Homestead, as well as the Florida Keys.
+Deborah Mucarsel-Powell (/ˈmuːkɑːrsɛl/ MOO-kar-sell; born January 18, 1971)[1] is an American politician and academic administrator who served as the U.S. representative for Florida’s 26th congressional district from 2019 to 2021.
+A member of the Democratic Party, she represented a district in the southern Miami-Dade County, including Homestead and the Florida Keys.

 Mucarsel-Powell was the first Ecuadorian-American and first South American-born immigrant to serve as a member of the U.S. Congress.
-She was defeated in her 2020 re-election bid by Miami-Dade County mayor Carlos Giménez.
+She was defeated in her 2020 reelection bid by Miami-Dade County mayor Carlos Giménez.
+As a congresswoman, Mucarsel-Powell voiced support for ousting president Nicolás Maduro of Venezuela and was part of a delegation that met with opposition leader Juan Guaidó when he visited the United States.

-In August 2023, Mucarsel-Powell announced she would be running in the 2024 United States Senate election in Florida against incumbent Republican Rick Scott.[2]
-She won the Democratic primary for the seat on August 20, 2024.
+In August 2023, Mucarsel-Powell announced she was running for the United States Senate in 2024 against incumbent Republican Rick Scott.[2]
+She won the Democratic nomination for the seat on August 20, 2024, but lost to Scott in the general election by over 12 points.

 Early life and education

 Mucarsel-Powell was born in Guayaquil, Ecuador, and raised in Miami, Florida, the daughter of Imelda Gil and Guido Mucarsel Yunes.
-Mucarsel-Powell immigrated to the United States when she was 14 years old with her mother and three older sisters.
-She began working in a doughnut shop and continued to work to help support her family, who shared a one bedroom apartment.[3]
-Her father had been shot to death in Ecuador by a criminal.
+After her parents’ divorce, she immigrated to the U.S. at age 14 with her mother and three sisters.
+She began working in a doughnut shop and continued to work to help support her family, who shared a one-bedroom apartment.[3]
+In 1995, her father was shot to death outside of his home in Ecuador.[4]

 Mucarsel-Powell attended Pomona Catholic High School in Pomona, California, graduating in 1988.
 She earned a Bachelor of Arts degree in political science from Pitzer College in 1992 and a Master of Arts in international political economy from Claremont Graduate University in 1996.[5]

-Mucarsel-Powell worked for non-profits including the Hope Center, Zoo Miami Foundation, and the Coral Restoration Foundation.[5][6]
-From 2003 to 2007, she served as the director of development at Florida International University (FIU).
-She was the associate vice president for advancement at the FIU Herbert Wertheim College of Medicine from 2007 to 2011.[7]
-Mucarsel-Powell became an associate dean at the FIU Herbert Wertheim College of Medicine.[5][6]
+Mucarsel-Powell worked for nonprofits, including the Hope Center, Zoo Miami Foundation, and the Coral Restoration Foundation.
+She worked in fundraising for Florida International University (FIU) and was the associate vice president for advancement at the FIU Herbert Wertheim College of Medicine.[6][7][8]

 Mucarsel-Powell volunteered for the presidential campaigns of John Kerry and Barack Obama.
 In 2016, she ran unsuccessfully against Anitere Flores for the Florida Senate.[9]